 The Colonnade Society

 Founded in 2000, this group of generous supporters provide the foundation of all giving by investing $2,500 or more on an annual basis to protect The Duke Mansion for generations to come and ensure the development of leaders for the future through The Lee Institute.
-Click here for more about the benefits of being a member of the Colonnade Society.
+Click the PDF below for more about the benefits of being a member of the Colonnade Society.

 The Preservation Society

 The mission of the Preservation Society is to sustain, protect and serve as ambassadors for The Duke Mansion, a historical landmark, providing critical financial resources for its preservation while enjoying fellowship and friendship.
 Membership levels are $550, $750 and $1,000.
-The members of the Preservation Society organize the annual fundraiser for The Duke Mansion.
-On October 25, 2013, join us for “Midnight in the Garden of Good and Evil.”
+The members of the Preservation Society organize the annual fundraiser for The Duke Mansion on October 25, 2014, join us for annual fundraiser.

-Click here for more about the benefits of being a member of the Preservation Society.
+Click the PDF below for more about the benefits of being a member of the Preservation Society.

 100th Anniversary Campaign

 Our 100th Anniversary Campaign of $5 million is focused on a set of important investments to be made now and an increase in our endowment to be prepared to meet the challenges in preserving and protecting The Duke Mansion in the future.
 Please contact Pat Martin to learn more.